octoTurnip/ha-flipped-utilities/README.md

 #### Style Upgrades

 If you want to disable the Material Design 3 component upgrades, toggle Style Upgrades off.
-Doing so will still allow you to set all other options.
+Doing so will still allow you to set most other options.
 A refresh is required for this to apply.

 #### Card Type